“Tight direction from Bates allows this vivacious cast to shine”

 Directing large groups of children in shows, pantomimes and musical theatre including professional youth productions for Melmoth and South London Theatre at Greenwich Playhouse and the Union Theatre respectively.

-Director of a Performance Arts Scholarship Programme for Red Onion Studios in Walthamstow which culminated in a production at Stratford Circus.
+Director of a Performance Arts Scholarship Programme for Red Onion Studios in Walthamstow which culminated in production at Stratford Circus.

 Full DBS and Lincolnshire County Council Chaperone Licence held.